sibeshkar/sibeshkar.github.io/content/notes/panini.md

 How is Pāṇini's ~4000 rule set a compressed generative model like one would understand an LLM to be?
 Imagine prompting an LLM like ChatGPT with an empty prompt, and letting it run for a few paragraphs.
 If you did this a trillion times, with slightly different temperature settings, you would eventually recover a slightly morphed version of the entire corpus it was trained on.
 'Model distillation' is the industry term for this common practice, used to copy parts of another LLM's training set.
 In a similar manner, if you were to run the state machine described in the *Aṣṭādhyāyī* a billion times with random inputs, you would eventually recover all the Vedic hymns, mantras, and Brahmanas it compresses, include the different variations of spoken Sanskrit.
 Of course, just like you guide an LLM's output by including an input prompt, you would need to guide the state machine in the *Aṣṭādhyāyī* to generate the *kind* of sentences you wanted.
 But the complexity of the original source remains contained in the abstracted, highly compressed rule set.

 This brings us to a crucial insight about building machine intelligence.
-The key to achieving a ~5000:1 compression ratio like Panini did, lies not in the lookup tables of Searle's Chinese Room, but in the process that created those tables - the hidden Panini-like compressor that could derive rules like the one above through the repeated application of abstraction and economy.
+The key to achieving a ~5000:1 compression ratio like Pāṇini did, lies not in the lookup tables of Searle's Chinese Room, but in the process that created those tables - the hidden Pāṇini-like compressor that could derive rules like the one above through the repeated application of abstraction and economy.
 Let's next try to understand what making an automated grammarian might look like.

-## From Numbers to Panini: The First Computational Grammarian
+## From Numbers to Pāṇini: The First Computational Grammarian

-How might Panini have done it? let's look at our own process of compressing the Fibonacci sequence:
+How might Pāṇini have done it? let's look at our own process of compressing the Fibonacci sequence:

 1. Start with examples (like our Fibonacci numbers or sentences)
 2. Look for patterns (like our pattern recognition phase)
 3. Abstract to rules (like our final recursive sgrammars)

-Panini likely followed a similar path:
+Pāṇini likely followed a similar path:
 1. **Data Collection**: Gathered/recorded thousands of source material (~10,000 hours of spoken Sanskrit)
 2. **Pattern Recognition**: Identified recurring structures
 3. **Rule Abstraction**: Derived minimal generative rules, meta-rules, and exceptions
 4. **Optimization**: Compressed rules for memorization (~reduced to 2 hours of ~4000 rules that can be memorized)

-In the case of the fibonacci sequence, the method achieves a compression ratio of 189.21x, in the case of Sanskrit, Panini's grammar achieves a compression ratio of ~5000:1:.
+In the case of the fibonacci sequence, the method achieves a compression ratio of 189.21x, in the case of Sanskrit, Pāṇini's grammar achieves a compression ratio of ~5000:1:.

-What makes Panini's work particularly relevant to our discussion is that it demonstrates the same principles we've discovered with compressing Fibonacci sequences:
+What makes Pāṇini's work particularly relevant to our discussion is that it demonstrates the same principles we've discovered with compressing Fibonacci sequences:

 1. **Cognitive Progression**: Like our Fibonacci example progressing from naive to abstract, from memorizing words to understanding derivation rules